Sarafont/Sarafont/README.md

 ### Welcome 👋

-**I'm Sara Fontes and I'm a Computer Science graduate from the University of Minho.**
+**I'm Sara Fontes and I'm a Computer Science graduate from the University of Minho, currently attending the master's degree in information systems also at Universidade do Minho.**

 ##